-Our annual garden center opens its doors on Thursday, May 11 at 10:00 am.
+Our annual garden center opened its doors on Thursday, May 11 at 10:00 am.
 Especially fun to note – it’s the fifth year making an appearance in our parking lot!

 Once again, Rush Creek Growers (Spring Valley, WI), Green Earth Growers (Prior Lake, MN) and Glacial Ridge Growers (Glenwood, MN) are providing us with a wide selection of locally-grown, robust garden plants.
-The shelves are filling up fast with cool and warm season vegetable crops, 50+ varieties of heirloom tomato plants and dozens of pepper plants.
+The shelves are filled with cool and warm season vegetable crops, 50+ varieties of heirloom tomato plants and dozens of pepper plants.
 Countless varieties of herbs, berries, melons, native perennials, pollinator plants and so much more keep arriving!
-You will find beautiful floral, mixed herb and succulent hanging baskets are due to arrive on the scene.
-Year after year, those hanging baskets have been very popular as gifts for Mother’s Day.
-Since each one is unique, be sure to arrive on opening day to browse through the entire line-up!
+You will find beautiful floral, mixed herb and edible hanging baskets right above the rows of garden plants.

-Keep in mind, we’ll be receiving replenishment shipments and new plant varieties throughout the month of May on a weekly basis.
+Keep in mind, we’ll be receiving replenishment shipments and new plant varieties throughout the month of May.
 Plan to visit several times to see what’s new on our garden center shelves.

 Fill Your Own Bucket

 Just outside the garden center is a mound of Harvest Moon Blend from Shakopee Mdewakanton Sioux Community Organics Recycling.
 The blend has a composition of 20% Peat, 40% Black Soil and 40% yard waste compost.
 You can bring and fill your own 5-gallon bucket for only $1.99.
 This garden blend can be directly planted in “as-is” or can be used to add volume to your gardens and raised beds.
-It is recommended to use a fertilizer to complete its nutritional profile.
+We recommend to use a fertilizer to complete its nutritional profile.

-In addition to the Harvest Moon Blend, a selection of natural soil amendments, fertilizers, potting mixes and other garden supplies will be available for purchase.
+In addition to the Harvest Moon Blend, a selection of natural soil amendments, fertilizers, potting mixes and other garden supplies, are available for purchase.
 Ask about the popular Korean hand tool (EZ-digger), which is very popular with our gardening customers!

 About Our Local Growers: